Organizational Wellness

 It probably goes without saying, but it takes more than lip service to achieve true diversity in a business.
 For your inclusion practices and initiative to be successful, you need to start from the ground up to build an inclusive work culture.
 Here are some suggestions to help you get started:

-Unfortunately, workplace bias is well established and deeply ingrained, and in many cases, it’s simply not something that can be just ‘turned off.’
+Unfortunately, workplace bias can be well established and deeply ingrained.
+In many cases, it’s simply not something that can be just ‘turned off.’
 To help employees and company leadership recognize and eliminate the partiality that stands in the way of diversity and inclusion, start training.
 Formal diversity training helps bring exclusive practices to light, provides trainees with specific actions and goals to promote inclusion, and helps formally establish the importance of diversity within your company.

 The English language developed naturally over the past thousand or so years, and during most of that time it was firmly rooted in caucasian male superiority.
 As such, many of the words and phrases we use on a daily basis demonstrate some form of bias.
 We’re not going to provide you a wordlist here (some of these terms are ones we’d rather not have show up on a Google search result), but we will suggest that as part of your trainings you address common biases and discuss how to improve language in your company to be more inclusive.